darktable-org/darktable/README.md

 For RAW files never edited before in darktable (when you only imported them), the lighttable uses by default the embedded JPEG thumbnail put in the RAW file by your camera.
-Loading this JPEG file is faster and makes the lighttable more responsive when you import large collections of images.
+Loading this JPEG file is faster and makes the lighttable more responsive when importing large collections of images.

 However, this JPEG thumbnail is processed by the firmware of the camera, with proprietary algorithms, and colors, sharpness and contrast might not look the same as